sasmaster/uncensored3D/docs/index.md

 ## Emscripten with VS 2017 ##

-To get it working with ![vs-toolsets] (https://github.com/crosire/vs-toolsets) I upgraded Emscripten SDK to the latest version.
+To get it working with [vs-toolsets](https://github.com/crosire/vs-toolsets) I upgraded Emscripten SDK to the latest version.
 Funny thing is also that Visual Studio 2017 installs BuildCustomizations and Platforms folders not in **C:/MSBuild..** but into   **C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\Common7\IDE\VC\VCTargets**   .That's how it looks like at least on my PC after removing VS2015 and installing VS2017 instead.
 Another important change I had to make was to set explicitly clang compiler to use **C11 with GNU extensions (-std=gnu11)** under C++ Language standard option.
 The project uses C and the compiler is set to compile as C code.But for some reason,without telling Clang to use -std=gnu11 it uses -std=c++03 which triggers tons of compile errors in my C code.